spliq/spl/doc/patterns/spl-six-layers-overview.md

 ### Examples of Cognitive Patterns

-**🧠 Reasoning & Knowledge**
+**🧠 Knowledge & Understanding**
-- `knowledge-representation` - Structure and organize knowledge
+- `knowledge-representation` - Organize and structure knowledge in forms that support reasoning and intelligent behavior
-- `ethical-reasoning` - Apply moral principles to decisions
+- `ethical-reasoning` - Moral evaluation, ethical decision-making, and value-aligned action selection
-- `causal-reasoning` - Understand cause-effect relationships

-**📚 Learning & Growth**
+**📚 Learning & Prediction**
-- `experience-acquisition` - Learn from observations
+- `experience-acquisition` - Learn from interactions, observations, and outcomes to improve performance over time
-- `skill-development` - Improve capabilities over time
-- `pattern-recognition` - Identify meaningful structures

-**🎯 Planning & Decision**
-- `goal-formation` - Set objectives and priorities
-- `expectation` - Predict outcomes and consequences
+- `expectation` - Predict future states, detect anomalies, and learn from prediction errors

+**🎯 Values & Goals**
+- `value-system` - Prioritization, judgment, and value-based decision making aligned with defined value hierarchies
-- `motivation` - Drive action toward goals
+- `motivation` - Goal pursuit, drive systems, and action selection based on internal states

 **📖 Learn More:** [What are Cognitive Patterns?](./what-are-l1c-cognitive-patterns.md)